Topic Working at BaFin Working at BaFin

 Vocational training at BaFin

 BaFin regularly offers vocational training culminating in the following recognised vocational qualifications: "Verwaltungsfachangestellte/r, auch mit Doppelqualifikation" (administrative specialist, with the option of earning an entrance qualification for universities of applied sciences), "Kauffrauen / Kaufmänner für Büromanagement" (office management specialist), "Fachinformatiker/-innen für Systemintegration" (IT specialist for system integration) and "Fachangestellte für Medien- und Informationsdienste, Fachrichtung Bibliothek" (media and information services specialist with a focus on library services management).
-There are currently 53 candidates for entry to the upper intermediate civil service and other trainees working at BaFin (as at 31 December 2013).
+There are currently 43 candidates for entry to the upper intermediate civil service and other apprentices working at BaFin (as at 01 January 2018).

 Continuing professional development (CPD)